 Resolves:

-to facilitate a strong and effective standards collaboration on WCS in terms of protocol, regulatory, and interoperability aspects;
+to facilitate a strong and effective standards collaboration on WPT in terms of protocol, regulatory, and interoperability aspects;

-to encourage Participating Standards Organizations (PSOs) and others to cooperate in order to develop harmonized, globally-compatible, WCS-related standards;
+to encourage Participating Standards Organizations (PSOs) and others to cooperate in order to develop harmonized, globally-compatible, WPT-related standards;

-frequency issues and safety issues for WCS standardization and.to work together through a GSC Task Force especially on
+to consider both frequency issues and safety issues for WPT standardization; and

+to work together through a GSC Task Force especially on development of Report on WPT includingSDOs’ information, gap analysis and further collaborationand to report the results to GSC-18.

+NOTE: Dr. Hiroki Shoki(shoki@csl.rdc.toshiba.co.jp) will be the convenor of these TF’sactivities.

 __________